 Management reviews at each reporting date the carrying amounts of deferred income tax assets.
 The carrying amount of deferred income tax assets is reduced to the extent that it is no longer probable that sufficient taxable profit will be available against which the related tax assets can be utilized.
-Management believes that the non-recognition of deferred income tax assets of P11.07 million (2014 - P4.08 million) is appropriate due to the Company's limited capacity to generate sufficient taxable income during relevant years given current development activities.
+Management believes that the non-recognition of deferred income tax assets from NOLCO and MCIT amounting to P19.20 million (2015 - P18.09 million) is appropriate due to the Parent Company's limited capacity to generate sufficient taxable income in the immediately succeeding three to five years given current development activities.